forta-network/docs/docs/scanner-quickstart.md

 After your registration transaction is included in the next block, you can start your node as described in the next section.
 However, your node will not be assigned any detection bots or generate any rewards until the application you submitted through [the application form](https://docs.google.com/forms/d/e/1FAIpQLSe7p8LYECwDJetO2eCXBzs0H7dt7aEcoisexVteCIu7wVx_pg/viewform) succeeds.

 If your application succeeds, you will receive an email with a link to a second form.
 Once your node is running, complete this second form with your node address (found via `forta account address`) as soon as possible so Forta Foundation can stake on your behalf.
 We only stake on running nodes to avoid impacting overall network reliability.

+### Staking and slashing

+To ensure network reliablity, Forta uses two main mechanisms:

+- **Staking:** Node operators are incentivized with rewards to ensure that their Forta nodes are running with good health and as expected.
+To gain rewards, a node operator must `deposit()` the minimum amount of FORT required using the staking contract.
+- **Slashing:** Node operators are discouraged from harmful actions.
+Upon detection, they lose rewards and a determined amount is removed from the deposited stake.
+This can cause the staked amount to go under minimum required and the node to enter into disabled state.

+You can follow the guide [here](https://docs.forta.network/en/latest/stake-on-scan-node/) to learn how to manage staking for a node.

 ## Run Scan Node